About UN Women in Georgia

 Current UN Women interventions aim at provision of support to the state and non-state partners towards the achievement of substantive gender equality in Georgia.
 In line with national and international commitments, UN Women works on the levels of policies and legislation, institutions and grassroots, in order to achieve transformative results for increased gender equality and greater protection of the rights of women and girls.

 UN Women puts special emphasis on the work towards Ending Violence Against Women, promotion and support to Women, Peace, and Securityagenda in Georgia,Economic Empowerment of Women and last but not least, Mainstreaming of Gender into National Planning and Budgeting Processes.
-Along with these key priority areas that constitute UN Women mandate, UN Women interventions in Georgia are anchored in the UN Country Team’s Development Assistance Framework with the government of Georgia.
+Along with these key priority areas that constitute UN Women mandate, UN Women interventions in Georgia are anchored in the United Nations Sustainable Development Cooperation Framework (UNSDCF) with the government of Georgia.